- indieweb: #food

 A while ago I tried making ice cream using the salad-spinner approach.
-This did not work well, so I ended up buying an ice cream maker.
+This did not work well, so I ended up buying an ice cream maker (affiliate link).
 I’ve made plenty of experiments with it so far; here’s some of what I’ve done.

 My first experiment was just making an almond milk custard base (with a mixture of almond milk and heavy cream and a few egg yolks — nothing vegan here) and melting in some white chocolate, and then churning it with cacao nibs.
 I learned that almond milk does not make a very good ice cream base (it crystalizes too much), and cacao nibs, while an excellent ice cream topping, are horrible as an ice cream addition.